For Speech Therapy

 - Awareness: These tasks are usually "distraction free" and "focused."
 This way the child can truly work on how to say their target sounds in contrast with their current speech errors.

-If you are a member of Speech Therapy Talk, then simply login and click on Fall Activities.
+- If you are a member of Speech Therapy Talk, then simply login!

-If you are not a member, please click below to learn about how you can join.
-For a small fee you will have access to HUNDREDS of speech therapy materials.
-Many are remote learning friendly such as these!
+- If you are not a member, please click here to learn about how you can join.
+You will have access to THOUSANDS of speech therapy materials.